BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

   if an internet connection is present.
 * Cache the frontend locally, so the app can be used without an internet connection.
-* Connect to and communicate with bluetooth-enabled robots
+* Connect to and communicate with bluetooth-enabled robots.
 * Provide sensor information (accelerometers, etc.) from the device to the frontend when requested.
 * Display dialogs when requested.